What is glutamine?

 An ally for your digestion

-Its positive effect on the digestive system is proven.
-It is for this reason that glutamine is recommended in the case of irritable bowel syndrome.
-It is still useful for individuals prone to food intolerances.
+Glutamine has a proven positive effect on the digestive system.
+This is why glutamine is recommended for irritable bowel syndrome.
+It is also useful for people with food intolerances.

-Indeed, glutamine improves the impermeability of the intestinal wall.
-As a result, it only lets through the nutrients necessary for our body and limits toxins.
+Glutamine improves the impermeability of the intestinal wall.
+As a result, it allows only the nutrients our body needs to pass through, and limits toxins.

-Thus ensuring the proper functioning of the immune system.
-(Over 50% of immune defense cells are concentrated in the gut.)
+This ensures the immune system functions properly.
+(Over 50% of the body's immune cells are concentrated in the intestine).